Spittal/vue-i18n-extract/README.md

 <i18n-t keypath="key.component"></i18n-t>
 <Translate keypath="key.component"></Translate>
 ```
-> Note: As of right now there is no support for binding in a path like `:path="condition ? 'string1' : 'string2'"` there is just support strings as shown above.
+> Note: As of right now there is no support for binding in a path like `:path="condition ? 'string1' : 'string2'"` there is just support for strings as shown above.

 - v-t directive with string literal:
 ```html
 <p v-t="'key.directive'"></p>
 ```
-> Note: As of right now there is no object support to reference that path from component data.
+> Note: As of right now there is no object support to reference a path from component data.

 # Usage in NodeJS
 Make sure you have `vue-i18n-extract` installed locally and import the library.